Home UpStaff

 • Word, Excel, Access, Power Point, internet, web development, Dream weaver, Front Page, Director,

-STATA (statistical multiple regression analysis)
+STATA (multivariate statistical analysis & regression analysis)

 Employment History